kryptokrona/kryptokrona-docs/Frequently-Asked-Questions.md

   * Buying - TRTL is currently available on these exchanges: [TradeOgre](https://tradeogre.com/exchange/BTC-TRTL) and [TradeSatoshi](https://tradesatoshi.com/Exchange/?market=TRTL_BTC)
   * Bounties - Bounties for developing TRTL software, spreading the word of TRTL, and many other things are often posted in the #bounties channel on [discord][Discord_Link].
 Check the pinned messages for current bounties.
   * Tips - People will sometimes tip each other, especially if you make spicy memes in the #memes channel
-  * Rain - Good active Turtles get rained on, check out what the [RainBorg](RainBorg-Wat-Dat) is to see how to use it.
   * Faucet - Head over to the faucets-
     * [madk's faucet](https://faucet.trtl.me/) - 10 TRTL, thrice a day
     * [polar-it's faucet](https://turtlecoin-faucet.xhub.cloud/) - 25 TRTL, every 30 minutes